 Do you find attracting sales prospects a particularly difficult task?
 You’re not alone, many sales professionals find themselves in the same position.

-That said, if you want to be heard, you need to target ideal sales prospects, and the first step is figuring out how to define your ideal lead as well as decipher a prospect vs. lead.
-Once you generate a pipeline full of optimal prospects you can build a successful, repeatable process that gives you an edge over the competition.
+That said, if you want to be heard you need to target ideal sales prospects, and the first step is figuring out how to define your ideal lead as well as decipher a prospect vs. lead.
+Once you generate a pipeline full of optimal prospects and shed unqualified leads you can build a successful, repeatable process that gives you and your sales organization an edge over the competition.

-Any prospecting definition should begin with this question: Do you understand the difference between a lead vs. a prospect?
+Any prospecting definition should begin with this question: Do you understand the difference between the prospect vs. lead definitions?

 How to prospect for sales

-Successful sales prospecting is all about taking advantage of the channels available to you and leveraging them as effectively as possible.
-Here are some of the channels you can prospect on and how to prospect on them:
+Successful sales prospecting is all about taking advantage of channels available to you and leveraging them as effectively as possible.
+Here are some of the channels you can prospect on and how to prospect on them.

-- Use social media: Social media is a great resource for salespeople looking to qualify leads.
+Use social media: Social media is a great resource for salespeople looking to qualify leads.
 You can use it to increase your personal presence in your industry, engage with potential customers, research potential prospects, identify decision makers and even contact them.
-Read more about using LinkedIn in particular later on in the article.
+(Read more about using LinkedIn in particular later in the article.)

-- Network online and offline: Go to trade shows and conferences or host online events like webinars, then ask your customers and clients to help you get in touch with other businesses who might benefit from your service; always keep business cards handy in case someone asks you what you do for a living.
+Network online and offline: Attend trade shows and conferences or host online events like webinars, then ask your customers and clients to help you get in touch with other businesses who might benefit from your service.
+Always keep business cards handy in case someone presents a sale opportunity.

-- Use email marketing and direct mail as part of your marketing strategy: Create a newsletter with thought-leadership content and send it out to leads; personalize emails to send out to leads in order to get them interested.
+Use email marketing and direct mail as part of your marketing strategy: Create a newsletter with thought-leadership content and send it out to leads.
+Send personalized emails in order to get them interested.

-- Generate referrals: Reward customers who bring prospects to your company; set up partnership deals with brand advocates who promote your business; get testimonials and case studies from happy customers.
+Generate referrals: Reward customers who bring prospects to your company, set up partnership deals and marketing campaigns with brand advocates who promote your business and get testimonials and case studies from happy customers.

-- Make your website a prospecting tool: With the right content and call-to-actions, you can get leads to share their contact information and drive prospects to sign up for your newsletter.
-LeadBooster, for example, is a chatbot that you can add to your website to capture leads and prospects and deliver them to your salespeople.
+Make your website a prospecting tool: With the right content and call-to-actions, you can get leads to share their contact information and drive prospects to sign up for your newsletter.
+With Chatbot, part of our LeadBooster add-on, you can use your website to capture leads and prospects and deliver them to your salespeople.

-Before you start prospecting, however, you need to work out who to target.
+Before you start your prospecting efforts, however, you need to work out who to target.

 How to define your ideal sales prospect